Parque Kennedy is a cat park in Lima, Peru. Home to over 100 stray cats, learn about what makes Kennedy Park so unique and special.

 I was initially hesitant to touch any of the cats.
 But as we got closer, the cats looked very well fed and taken care of.
 It turns out that there is a group called Grupo Voluntario de Defensa Felina, or Feline Protection Volunteer Group, that feeds the cats daily and periodically provides basic veterinary services such as deworming, vaccinating, spaying, and neutering.
 On the weekends, they also set up a booth at the park to assist in adoptions.

-The park itself is also well cared for.
+Kennedy park itself is also very well cared for.
 All of the grass and bushes were neatly trimmed, the trash bins weren’t overflowing, the park benches were pristine, and there was no garbage lying around on the floor.
-I was also pleasantly surprised that it didn’t smell like over 100 cats were around.
+We were also pleasantly surprised that it didn’t smell like over 100 cats were around.

 Whether the park remains cat-friendly will remain to be seen.
-One thing was for sure though; everyone at the park was obviously enjoying their time with the cats.
+One thing was for sure though; everyone seemed to be enjoying this cat park in Lima.
 We saw people cuddling with cats and petting them as they chatted with friends or read books.
+If you’re a cat lover, we definitely recommend you visit Kennedy Park while you’re in Lima.

 What do you think of Kennedy Park?
 Do you like the idea of a park where you can pet local strays?
 We’d love to read your comments below! 🙂